VarunRd-124/HotelBookingCancellationAnalysis/README.md

 - Hotel reservation cancellations and the factors affecting them

-- You can perform various actions and analysis on the dataset
+- We can perform various actions and analysis on the dataset

 - There are multiple categories with different values in the dataset.